 - Geographic diversity – Their technology allows them to search the country for exactly the types of properties they target.
 They aren't looking for just any property.
 They walk away from far more than they buy.
 Sticking to this strategy improves their chances of increased value when properties get sold.

-- Owners are investors – Unlike many real estate funds, the owners of DiversyFund invest their own money in the properties in the fund.
+- Owners are investors – Unlike many real estate funds, the owners of DiversyFund invest their own money in the fund's properties.
 With their own money at risk, they take special care to do the investing right.
 And get this.
 They don't take profits before their investors.
 That's right.
 When you get paid, they get paid.
 That's a rarity in the real estate world.

-If you want a REIT that invests for growth, we think the DiversyFund Growth Fund is the right choice.
+If you want a REIT that invests in growth, we think the DiversyFund Growth Fund is the right choice.

 For accredited investors